 The new budget will also offer elected officials a 9.2% pay raise, the first increase since 2016.
 However, Harris County's eight constables will receive an even higher increase after they filed a complaint to a committee made up of randomly-selected citizens.

 Fiscal Year 2025 will see an additional $10 million to cover medical costs at the Harris County Jail and transfer $100 million to Harris Health to take over these services.
-It also sets aside $52.9 million to continue outsourcing inmates to facilities outside the country.
+It also sets aside $52.9 million to continue outsourcing inmates to facilities outside the county.

 Residents from several community groups, such as Woori Juntos and the Texas Organizing Project, have spoken out against increasing funding for law enforcement, incarceration, and criminal prosecution services.
 They have advocated for more money for disaster relief, language services, and eviction protection.